sqroot-eu/sqroot.eu/_drafts/2012/2012-12-15-workshop-building-twitter-with-kohana-hmvc-framework-overview.markdown

 - twitter.php
 comments: []
 ---

-<p>These are the main steps in "Building Twitter With Kohana HMVC Framework" workshop.</p>
+These are the main steps in "Building Twitter With Kohana HMVC Framework" workshop.

 <h1>1.
 Setting Up The Development Environment</h1>
 <ol>
 <li>Introduction to what we are building</li>